jzombie/rust-line-ending/README.md

 ### Convert to type

-Converts the given string to a specific line ending type.
+Convert a string from any line ending type to a specified one.

 ```rust
 use line_ending::LineEnding;